MasonRemaley/AnthropicStudios/press.md

 Carolyn Whitmeyer is the artist for *Way of Rhea*, she has a bachelor's degree in biology as well as a master's degree in medical visualization.
 Her studies are motivated by her lifelong interest in art and nature.

-She's currently a Production Assistant at the American Institutes for Research as a production assistant, and spends her spare time working with Anthropic and improving her art skills.
+She's currently a Production Assistant at the American Institutes for Research, and spends her spare time working with Anthropic and improving her art skills.

 **[Evan Morris](https://twitter.com/evan_cmm){:target="_blank"} - Narrative Design**